Fidelcastro24/GodScraper/README.md

 # GodScraper
-There are 43 options in venom Member Adding Script.
+There are 43 options in God Member Adding Script.
 All features are described below

 1. Login :- Using this option you can login your telegran account
 2. Banfilter + remover :- This filter can remove your banned account